Suicide of Sunil Tripathi: Misidentification

 In the aftermath of the Boston Marathon bombing, Tripathi was one of several people misidentified as a suspect by users on social media.
 On April 16, 2013, one day after the bombings, Reddit users created a subreddit named r/findbostonbombers with the intention of consolidating the information surrounding the events of the bombings in an attempt to identify the culprits of the attack.
 By Wednesday, April 17, over 3,000 people had joined the subreddit in order to crowdsource the investigation of the evidence.
 At 5:00 p.m. on April 18, the Federal Bureau of Investigation published photos of the suspects believed to be involved in the bombings.
-Soon after, another Redditor named Sunil as a plausible suspect after asserting a resemblance between the suspects in the FBI's pictures and Sunil, who had gone missing a month before the bombings.
+Soon after, another Redditor named Tripathi as a plausible suspect after asserting a resemblance between the suspects in the FBI's pictures and Tripathi, who had gone missing a month before the bombings.
 Although this behavior violated the subreddit's rule that prohibited naming suspects without evidence, the moderators did not delete the post.
 To further the speculation behind Tripathi, a woman claiming to be his classmate tweeted that she too thought Tripathi resembled a suspect in the FBI's photographs.

-Soon after the release of the photos, people began trying to contact the Tripathi family, through phone calls on ABC News, as well as angry messages on Tripathi's Facebook page, dedicated to finding Sunil.
+Soon after the release of the photos, people began trying to contact the Tripathi family through phone calls on ABC News as well as angry messages on Tripathi's Facebook page dedicated to finding him.
 At 11p.m. on the same day, the real bombing suspects (Dzhokhar and Tamerlan Tsarnaev) shot and killed a police officer of the Massachusetts Institute of Technology Police Department.
 The following day at 2:45a.m., a Reddit user reposted a tweet by Twitter user "Greg Hughes": "BPD has identified the names: Suspect 1: Mike Mulugeta.
 Suspect 2: Sunil Tripathi."
-This caught the mainstream media's attention after BuzzFeed reporter Andrew Kaczynski shared a tweet that named Sunil as the primary suspect from his personal Twitter account.
+This caught the mainstream media's attention after BuzzFeed reporter Andrew Kaczynski shared a tweet that named Tripathi as the primary suspect from his personal Twitter account.
 According to the BBC, Tripathi had soon become the "standout suspect" on social media before the FBI identified the real suspects to be the Tsarnaev brothers.

-Sunil was found dead on April 23.
+Tripathi was found dead on April 23.
 Mulugeta was an unrelated person whose last name was spelled out in the Boston Police scanner that night, and whose first name was never confirmed to be "Mike."
 Tripathi's name was never mentioned in the scanner.